equinor/neqsimNET/README.md

 # Documentation
 See https://github.com/equinor/neqsim.
 NeqSim can be used via .Net using the same API as via Java.
 NeqSim is used in .NET by referencing the [NeqSim.dll](https://github.com/equinor/neqsimNET/tree/master/lib) library and the [IKVM libraries](https://github.com/equinor/neqsimNET/tree/master/ikvm-bin).
 The [IKVM tool](https://www.ikvm.net/) has been used to convert the [NeqSim Java library](https://github.com/equinor/neqsim) to a .NET dll using the ikmc compiler (ikvmc -target:library -out:"NeqSim.dll" NeqSim.jar).

+Examples of how to use NeqSim.NET is seen in the [example folder](https://github.com/equinor/neqsimNET/tree/master/examples).